Louisiana GOP Senate Runoff Pits Letlow Against Fleming as Trump Endorses

 What's Next

-Results from the runoff will determine the Republican nominee for the Senate seat.
-Observers will analyze the outcome for insights into the current political climate and the impact of endorsements.
+Results from the runoff will determine who secures the Republican nomination for the Senate seat.
+Observers are watching for implications on national GOP dynamics and future endorsements.

 Sources